Last modified: January 19, 2025

 Containers and Data Structures

 II.
-While there are nodes not yet included in the MST:
+While there are vertices not yet included in the MST

-III..
-The MST is formed using the parent[] array.
+III.
+The MST is formed using the parent[] array once all vertices are included

 Step by Step Example